-Plan accordingly and please arrive early as the gymnasium doors will close 10 minutes prior to the start of each service:
+Ticketed guests, please plan accordingly and please arrive early as the gymnasium doors will close 10 minutes prior to the start of each service:

 Baccalaureate: Seating will take place between 6:15 PM and 6:50 PM.
+No ticket required.

 Commencement: Seating will take place between 10:15 AM and 10:50 AM.
+Ticket required.